Abbilville/esempeha-se/README.md

 ### 5. Set Up OpenSearch

-Ensure your OpenSearch instance is running and accessible from the application.
-The application will attempt to create the necessary index (`nfcorpus_index`) if it doesn't exist during the data indexing step.
+Ensure your OpenSearch instance is running on Docker (e.g., localhost:9200) and accessible from the application.
+The application will attempt to create the necessary index (`scifact_index`) if it doesn't exist during the data indexing step.

 ## Running the Project